 Personalized Breast Lift Procedures Near You

-When you choose Dr. Christine Blaine to perform your breast lift, you’ll receive the care and attention of a board certified plastic surgeon who will take your individual situation into account when crafting a plan for your procedure.
-Dr. Blaine will work with you to determine which incision type will be most beneficial, and you’ll be informed each step of the way.
+When you choose Dr. Christine Blaine to perform your breast lift, you’ll receive the care and attention of a board-certified plastic surgeon who will take your individual situation into account when crafting a plan for your procedure.
+Dr. Blaine will work with you to determine which incision type will be most beneficial, and you’ll be informed about each step of the way.